lambdaxymox/cglinalg/README.md

 * **Type Safety** -- Leverage Rust's type system and zero-cost abstractions to ensure code correctness, abstraction, and intelligibility do not come at the cost of performance.
-* **Flexibility** -- The data types in `cglinalg` are parametric over their scalars so they can operate on multiple scalar types.
+* **Flexibility** -- The library should serve as a type-agnostic cornerstone for other computer graphics applications.
+The data types in `cglinalg` are parametric over their scalars so they can operate on multiple scalar types.
 * **Simplicity** -- The system should be easy to understand and use.
 * **Speed And Efficiency** -- Operations should be fast and efficient to support the primary use case of real-time graphics applications.
 * **Ergonomics** -- The types and the language of the documentations are designed to be understandable to working graphics programmers.
-The main prerequisite for understanding the language of the library documentation is elementary linear algebra.
-Other concepts such as quaternions are explained where possible.
+The main prerequisite for understanding the language of the library documentation is elementary
-* **Composability** -- The library should serve as a type-agnostic cornerstone for other computer graphics applications.

 ## Getting Started
 To use library in your project, add `cglinalg` as a dependency in your